Lewis's Building

-The Lewis's Building is a 20th-century Grade II listed building located in Liverpool, England.
+The Lewis's Building is a 20th-century Grade II listed building in Liverpool, England.
 Purpose-built as the flagship store for the now defunct Lewis's department store chain, the building was set to be redeveloped as part of redevelopment project Central Village.

 History

-In 1856 men's and boy's clothing store Lewis's began trading from 19th century building on the current site.
+In 1856, men's and boys' clothing store Lewis's began trading from a 19th-century building on the current site.
 This building was eventually replaced in the 1910s and 1920s with a design by Gerald de Courcy Fraser which incorporated the adjacent Watson Building.
 During the Liverpool Blitz the building was mostly destroyed by bombs, requiring a rebuild which was again taken by Gerald de Courcy Fraser in 1947.
 The newly constructed nine-storey 420,000 sq ft store opened in 1956 and operated until 29 May 2010.

-Since the demise of Lewis's the building has been remained vacant apart from with a branch of PureGym currently occupying the basement floor since 2015.
+Since the demise of Lewis's, the building has remained vacant apart from a branch of PureGym currently occupying the basement floor since 2015.
 The building was set to be redeveloped under a new project called Central Village whereby the new site would consist of 26 units with an average floor space of 620 m2 (although the largest unit covers 2240 m2).
 This would bring the total retail and leisure space in Central Village to around 24000 m2, effectively making it the third largest shopping centre in Liverpool city centre behind only Liverpool One and St. John's Shopping Centre.
 Large amounts of office space and a 125-room Adagio hotel were to occupy the remaining floors.